jeorgen/chromanode-regtest-backend/README.md

 enter the directory and type:

     git checkout develop
-The chromanode repository https://github.com/jeorgen/chromanode-regtest-test is identical to the original right now, except user names and passwords.
+The chromanode repository https://github.com/jeorgen/chromanode-regtest-test has some pacthes for working with bitcoind in regtest mode.

+Install the dependencies for chromanode with:

+    ./bin/npm install chromanode/

 SETTINGS FOR POSTGRESQL WITH CHROMANODE